Keentony/Assignment-8p/README.md

 %values which are at t=2
 Un1t2  =((Un1t1*G)')\D;
 %Implementing pseudo code to repat the process
-%of updating the Un values and solce for Un+1 a(1) = 0;
+%of updating the Un values and solve for Un+1 a(1) = 0;
 a = (2+2*Lam)*ones(1,N);